gbv/jskos-server/README.md

 }
 ```

-With the keys `schemes`, `concepts`, `mappings`, and `annotations`, you can configure whether endpoints related to the specific functionality should be available.
+With the keys `schemes`, `concepts`, `mappings`, `concordances`, and `annotations`, you can configure whether endpoints related to the specific functionality should be available.
 A minimal configuration file to just server read-only vocabulary and concept information could look like this:

 ```json
 {